HugoFara/pylinkage/README.md

   * Due to the geometric approach, joints (instances of ``Joint`` object) are defined without links.
   * The ``Linkage`` class that will make your code shorter.
 * [optimizer.py](https://github.com/HugoFara/pylinkage/blob/master/pylinkage/optimizer.py) proposes three optimizations based on three techniques:
-  * The "exhaustive" optimization (``exhaustive_optimization`` function) is a dumb optimization method, consisting or trying sequencially all positions.
+  * The "exhaustive" optimization (``exhaustive_optimization`` function) is a simple grid search optimization method, consisting or trying sequencially all positions.
 It is here for demonstration purposes only, and you should not use it if you are looking for an efficient technique.
   * The built-in Particle Swarm Optimizer (PSO).
 I started with it, so it offers a large set of useful options for linkage optimization.
 However, it is here for legacy purposes, and is much short than the PySwarms module.
   * PSO using [PySwarms](https://github.com/ljvmiranda921/pyswarms).
 We provide a wrapper function to PySwarm from ljvmiranda921, that will progressively be extended.
 * [visualizer.py](https://github.com/HugoFara/pylinkage/blob/master/pylinkage/visualizer.py) can make graphic illustrations of your linkage using matplotlib.
-  * It is also used to visualise your n-dimensional swarm, which is not supported by PySwarms.
+  * It is also used to visualize your n-dimensional swarm, which is not supported by PySwarms.

 ## Requirements

 Python 3, numpy for calculation, matplotlib for drawing, and standard libraries.
 You will also need PySwarms for the optimization since the built-in PSO is deprecated and will be removed soon.

 ## Example

 Let's start with a crank-rocker [four-bar linkage](https://en.wikipedia.org/wiki/Four-bar_linkage), as classic of mechanics.

 ### Joints definition

-Firstly we have to define at least one crank because want a kinematic simulation.
+First, we define at least one crank because we want a kinematic simulation.

 ```python
 crank = pl.Crank(0, 1, joint0=(0, 0), angle=0.31, distance=1)
 ```

-Here you need some explanations:
+Here we are actually doing the following:

 * ``0, 1``: x and y initial coordinates of the **tail** of the crank link.
 * ``joint0``: the position of the parent Joint to link with, here it is a fixed point in space.
 The pin will be created on the position of the parent, which is the head of the crank link.
 * ``angle``: the crank will rotate with this angle, in radians, at each iteration.
 * ``distance``: distance to keep constant between crank link tail and head.

 Now we add a pin joint to close the kinematic loop.

 ```python
 pin = pl.Pivot(3, 2, joint0=crank, joint1=(3, 0), distance0=3, distance1=1)
 ```

-Here comes some help:
+In human language, here is what is happening:

 * ``joint0``, ``joint1``: first and second ``Joint``s you want to link to, the order is not important.
 * ``distance0``, ``distance1``: distance to keep constant between this joint and his two parents.

-And here comes the pain:
+And here comes the trick:
 Why do we specify initial coordinates ``3, 2``?
-Moreover, they seem incompatible with distance to parents/parents' positions!
+They even seem incompatible with distance to parents/parents' positions!
   * This explanation is simple: mathematically a pin joint the intersection of two circles.
 The intersection is often two points.
 To choose the strating point, we calculate both intersection (when possible), then we keep the intersection closer to the previous position as the solution.

 Wait!
 A linkage with a single motor and only one pin joint?
 That doesn't make sense!
-:Behind the curtain, many joints are created on the fly.
+: Behind the curtain, many joints are created on the fly.
 When you define a ``Crank`` joint, it creates a motor **and** a pin joint on the crank's link head.
-For a ``Pivot`` joint, it creates **3 pin joints**: one on the position of each of its parents, and one its position, forming a reshapable triangle.
+For a ``Pivot`` joint, it creates **3 pin joints**: one on each of its parents' position, and one its position, which forms a reshapable triangle.
 This is why pylinkage is so short to write.

 ### Linkage definition and simulation

-Once your linkage is finished, you can either can the ``reload`` method of each ``Joint`` in a loop, or put everything in a ``Linkage`` that will handle this can of thinks for you.
+Once your linkage is finished, you can either use the ``reload`` method of each ``Joint`` in a loop, or put everything in a ``Linkage`` that will handle this can of thinks for you.

 Linkage definition is simple:

 ```python
 my_linkage = pl.Linkage(joints=(crank, pin))
 ```

 That's all!

 Now we want to simulate it and to get the locus of ``pin``.
 Just use the ``step`` method of ``Linkage`` to make a complete rotation.

 ```python
 locus = my_linkage.step()
 ```
 You can also specify the number of steps with the ``iteration`` argument, or subdivisions of each iteration with``dt``.

-Let's recape.
+Let's recap.

 ```python
 import pylinkage as pl

 # Main motor
 crank = pl.Crank(0, 1, joint0=(0, 0), angle=.31, distance=1)
 # Close the loop